Walk & Bike the Alexandria Heritage Trail guidebook

 - "Fighting Back" (Base of Shuter's Hill, across from the Callahan Drive crosswalk)

-- These historic markers were placed at Jones Point Park by the National Park Service.
+- Jones Point: Visit 17 historic markers placed at Jones Point Park by the National Park Service.
+The Park is at 1 Jones Point Drive (walking access from the north end of Royal Street)

 - Ford's Landing: Look for a series of historic signs on the waterfront walkway at Ford's Landing, at the east end of Franklin Street.